thomas6785/protomanage/README.md

 When any Protomanage command is run, it checks the current directory for a .protomanage, and moves up the directories until it finds one.
 If none are found, it will default to the home repository (~/.protomanage).

 You can explicitly use the home repo with the "--home" or "-g" flag.

+# Project structure
+protomanage/                                   #
+    views/                                     # Each view creates an object that can be imported into each plugin to configure the plugin's behaviour cli.py                                 # Creates the CLI app and defines its callback core_plugins/                              #
+        inbox.py                               #
+        simple_tasks.py                        #
+    custom_plugins/                            #
+        whatever.py                            #
+    misc/                                      #
+        strings.py                             # Strings for non-plugins
+        words.py                               # Words utility (could make this a plugin down the line? not sure what the API is going to be like there) exceptions.py                          # Exception classes
+    plugins.py                                 # Methods for importing core and custom plugins - needs to access config.json to know which ones to import! repo.py                                    # Repo and HomeRepo classes
+    execution_context.py                       # ExecutionContext for noting context around a command item.py                                    # Item ABC and metaclass
+    __init__.py                                # entry-point for module import - should give Python API __main__.py                                # entry-point for module invocation - should point to CLI

+Basic execution order:
+- the view creates an application object
+- call plugins.py to import all the plugins, which will each configure the app to suit their needs (may need arbitration in case of conflicts)
+- the view receives one or more commands - the callback or view entry point should:
+    - set current_repo
+    - set execution_context
+    - call upon the appropriate plugin method
+- plugin executes the command

+__main__.py
+    current_repo = find_current_repo
+    app = cli.create_app()
+    plugins_list = read config.json from current_repo
+    plugins.configure_app(app, plugins_list )

+Entry point (script), should:
+    Create an 'app' object, which could be: cli
+        pcli
+        Python API

+    Configure the app
+        For each plugin, call plugin.configure_app(app) (it will need to infer the application type)

+An entry point script creates an app object (could be imported but doesn't need to be tbh) Configures the app by calling on the appropriate plugins Runs the app by looping through a series of incoming commands Saves and exits

+cli:
+    Create a typer 'app' object
+    Get the current repository and read config.json For each plugin, call configure_app(app) to add new commands to app Execute the application

+# New design philosophy
+Okay, so we are leaning heavier into the "everything is local" plan:
+- The home repo no longer tracks local repos - all repos behave exactly the same except for the fact that apps/views generally treat home as the default
+- Plugins are no longer stored with the install - instead, they are repo specific
+    - Each repo has a plugins/ folder
+    - You can "pm plugin install" to add to this folder FOR THE CURRENT REPO
+    - When you do, you can either install 'core' plugins (which will get copied from the install source) or from the web The fact that we are making a copy means it is frozen and will be future-proof!
+        When a new update occurs, we can try automatically detect this and offer to migrate, but it is not required

+Separate Item Files Idea:
+- Consider having "items" stored as separate files instead?
+- Name would be their uuid and they contain their data
+- This makes them a bit more portable for moving between repos (for example)
+- Also makes tracking with git a lot simpler
+- and saves us from having a MASSIVE items.json file
+- probably more expensive to load in?
+- but if we get smart with loading in selectively, could be a lot more efficient
+- maybe maintain a "cache index" JSON file of all the items which can be used for quicker access

+.protomanage/
+    config.json                          # no longer inherits absent values from home repo - but can still inherit defaults at install
+                                         # Choose when creating a repo if you want a "full" config file (with 'null' in everything to
+                                         # inherit) or an empty one
+    repo_info.json                       # UUID, other stuff?
+PM version? items/
+        10249084329685924802.json        # Each item gets its own file named for its UUID item_index_cache.json            # Maybe ? could get very complicated plugins/
+        protomanage.core.inbox/          # See naming convention for plugins below inbox.py
+            strings.py
+            plugin_info.json             # # Version number? or store this with each item? protomanage.thomas6785.obsidian/ # See naming convention for plugins below obsidian.py
+            strings.py
+            plugin_info.json             # Version number? or store this with each item?

+Plugin unique naming:
+    protomanage.devusername.plugin-name
+Item type unique naming:
+    protomanage.devusername.plugin-name.item-name